bwood/Emeo_neck/README.md

 # Printing

-The .3mf files included here were created in Bambu Studio for a Bambu Lab X1 Carbon printer with a 0.4 nozzle.
+The .3mf files included here were imported in Bambu Studio and printed with a Bambu Lab X1 Carbon printer with a 0.4 nozzle.

+## Exporting to STL, 3MF

+If F6 rendering on OpenSCAD is too slow you can comment all but on object, render and then export.
+Then repeat for the other objects.

 ## The neck pieces